 Responsible Conduct of Research (RCR)

 Training in Responsible Conduct of Research (RCR) practices is a new institution-wide comprehensive training program conducted by the Graduate School.
-This program will be mandatory for all new Ph.D. students and postdoctoral scholars in the 2017-2018 academic year.
+This program is mandatory for all new Ph.D. students and postdoctoral scholars.

 In accordance with the Higher Learning Commission's integrity training requirements, the RCR program is designed to work with individual departments to provide comprehensive training.
 While the basis of integrity training rests largely with the research advisor, the Graduate School's goal is to assist by providing training in the Core Curriculum aspects of RCR, which is then followed by discipline-specific specialized training provided by the research advisor and department.
 For details on the goals and structure of RCR, view the RCR Presentation and read the RCR Policy Statement.